epsxy/aurora/README.md

 # Usage

-You have to be in a git repository, otherwise gommitizen will return and error and close itself.
-You have to git add the files **before** launching gommitizen.
-Type `gommitizen` in a shell at your repository's path and follow the indications to proceed in formatting your commit message.
+You have to be in a git repository, otherwise aurora will return and error and close itself.
+You have to git add the files **before** launching aurora.
+Type `aurora` in a shell at your repository's path and follow the indications to proceed in formatting your commit message.

-Gommitizen will basically `git commit -m [message]` with a nicely formatted message you will create using the CLI.
+aurora will basically `git commit -m [message]` with a nicely formatted message you will create using the CLI.

 # Configuration file

 You can set up your custom commit scopes and types in a configuration file at the route of your repository.
-Create a `.gommitizen.yml` file matching the following structure:
+Create a `.aurora.yml` file matching the following structure:

 ```yaml
 types: